Frederick H. Billings: Family

 He was the grandfather of Mary French Rockefeller, wife of Laurance Rockefeller.

 Billings was the brother of Franklin Noble Billings.
-He was the uncle of Governor Franklin S. Billings and great-uncle of Judge Franklin S. Billings Jr.
+He was the uncle of Governor Franklin S. Billings and grand-uncle of Judge Franklin S. Billings Jr.

 Philanthropy

 Billings provided $40,000 to construct a chapel for the Congregational Church of Woodstock.
 Although he never owned a home in Billings, Montana, a railroad town established in 1882 and named after him, his wife provided the money to build its First Congregational Church.
 Frederick Billings endowed the Billings Library, completed in 1885 for the University of Vermont, and purchased the George Perkins Marsh collection of 12,000 volumes for it.

 Additional Billings gifts included $50,000 to endow a professorship at Amherst College in memory of his son Parmly, who was an Amherst graduate.
 He also donated $50,000 to Dwight Lyman Moody's Mount Hermon School for Boys in memory of his son Ehrick.
 Billings also donated money to Whitman College to enable the construction of the college's Billings Hall as a memorial to Ehrick and Parmly Billings.
 In 1908, Julia Billings provided an endowment which enabled creation of Whitman's Frederick Billings Professorship of Biblical Literature.

 Billings' son Frederick Jr. provided a donation to Billings, Montana which financed construction of the Parmly Billings Memorial Library.
 Billings' daughter Elizabeth later provided additional funding, which was used to complete an addition to the original library.